Written by Karen Selby, RN | Medically Reviewed By Dr. Andrea Wolf | Edited By Walter Pacheco | Last Update: December 2, 2024

 • Anemia (low iron)

-• Chest pain or abdominal fullness
+• Chest pain or a feeling of fullness in the abdomen

 • Coughing up blood